Spinraza (nusinersen) for spinal muscular atrophy

 How is Spinraza administered?

-Healthcare professionals administer Spinraza via intrathecal injection.
+Healthcare professionals administer Spinraza to patients via intrathecal injection.
 The injection is usually performed under anesthesia and takes 1 to 3 minutes.
 People with spinal abnormalities and very young patients may require ultrasound or other imaging to guide the injection.

 Spinraza in clinical trials